charlax/python-education/advanced-python/advanced_python.md

 <!--TOC-->

-The goal of this article is to broaden your knowledge of Python, exploring some concepts and techniques you might have never heard about.
+The goal of this article is to broaden your knowledge of Python.
 I won't go into too much detail, the goal is only to inspire you to research those features and patterns.

-_Note: all examples are run with Python 3_

 ## Presentation

-This is also available as a [presentation](http://www.slideshare.net/charlax/introduction-to-advanced-python).
+This is also available as a [slightly outdated presentation](http://www.slideshare.net/charlax/introduction-to-advanced-python).
 The source of this presentation can be found in this repo.

 ## Introduction

 Python's elegance can be attributed to the language's uncompromising focus on _readability_.
 Most of the design choices are discussed based on the fundamental premise that a programming language is first made to be read by human beings.
 That's probably why writing Python sometimes feels like writing English.

-That's also the raison d'être behind a lot of the advanced Python concepts introduced here - you should use them when they objectively make the code more readable.
+That's also the raison d'être behind a lot of the advanced Python concepts introduced here - you should use them when they make the code more readable.
 You should definitely not use them "when you feel like it".
 Metaclasses, decorators, context, iterators... should be conscious choices that improve the code's readability.

 For a refresher of Python's design principles, run `import this` in the Python interpreter: